oerdnj/draft-sury-dnssec-nsec3-siphash/draft-sury-dnssec-nsec3-siphash.md

 #  NSEC3 and NSEC3PARAM Resource Records

+## NSEC3 and NSEC3PARAM Salt

+The SipHash family of algorithms has a key of a fixed length 128 bits.
+The salt defined in [@!RFC5155] Section 3.1.5 is used as a key for SipHash.
+Therefore the Salt Length ([@!RFC5155] Section 3.1.4) must be equal to 16.

 ## SipHash-2-4 NSEC3 and NSEC3PARAM Resource Records

-SipHash-2-4 for use in Hashed Authenticated Denial of Existence
+SipHash-2-4 for use in Hashed Authenticated Denial of Existence is using Hash Algorithm number TBD1 in NSEC3 and NSEC3PARAM Resource Records.

+## SipHash-4-8 NSEC3 and NSEC3PARAM Resource Records

+SipHash-4-8 for use in Hashed Authenticated Denial of Existence is using Hash Algorithm number TBD2 in NSEC3 and NSEC3PARAM Resource Records.

 #  Security Considerations